michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0107.md

 - n: an accusation of wrongdoing
 - n: a formal document written for a prosecuting attorney charging a person with some offense
 ### Family
+- indictment: indictments+
-indictment: indictments+;indict: indictable, indicted, indicting, indictment, indicts;indictable: indictability
+- indict: indictable, indicted, indicting, indictment, indicts
+- indictable: indictability
 ### Examples
 - Though the police recommended an indictment, the attorney general at the time decided not to pursue the case for lack of evidence.
 - Nor are the successes of rural schools necessarily an indictment on the struggles of those in metropolitan areas.